The ICO exists to empower you through information.

 • be based on a qualified certificate.

-The requirements for advanced and qualified electronic signatures are set out in UK eIDAS Regulation Article 26.
+The requirements for advanced and qualified electronic signatures are set out in UK eIDAS Article 26.
 Advanced and qualified electronic signatures must be uniquely linked to an identifiable signatory who has sole control of the data used to create the signature.
 They must also ensure that any changes made to the signed data can be detected.

-The validity of a qualified electronic signature can be confirmed by following the validation criteria in UK eIDAS Regulation Article 32.
+The validity of a qualified electronic signature can be confirmed by following the validation criteria in UK eIDAS Article 32.
 If you are a qualified trust service provider, you can offer qualified validation services if your process gives automated, reliable and efficient results which bear your advanced electronic signature or seal.

 You can also offer a qualified preservation service to guarantee qualified electronic signatures for an extended period of time, if you have the procedures and technology to do so.
-See UK eIDAS Regulations Article 33.
+See UK eIDAS Article 33.

 What are the rules on qualified electronic seals?